alan-turing-institute/prompto/docs/rate_limits.md

 In addition, we also have the separate queues for each API type which are generated by the API types which will always be generated if the `--parallel` flag is set.

 In this example, a total of 4 queues are created:
-1. Gemini API with rate limit of 5
+1. `gemini`: Gemini API with rate limit of 5
-2. OpenAI API with rate limit of 5
+2. `openai`: OpenAI API with rate limit of 5
-3. Ollama API with "llama3" and "mistral" models with rate limit of 5
+3. `group1`: Ollama API with "llama3" and "mistral" models with rate limit of 5
-4. Ollama API with "gemma" and "phi3" models with rate limit of 10
+4. `group2`: Ollama API with "gemma" and "phi3" models with rate limit of 10